 Every Fall, the Graduate School hosts a semi-formal ceremony for our new doctoral candidates.
 This is an exciting milestone on the journey towards a doctoral degree, and we would like to acknowledge the hard work and dedication that you have already put towards your degree.
 It is also a time to network with other students from different disciplines and gain momentum for the challenges of independent research ahead.
 After successfully reaching candidacy and completing the admission form, you will be invited to attend by the Graduate School.

-The Fall 2021 Candidacy ceremony will be held virtually on Friday, October 15th from 12pm to 2pm.
+The Fall 2022 Candidacy ceremony will be held in the UC Ballroom on Friday, October 21st from 12pm to 2pm.

 Registration for Candidates